U.S. News Rankings

 |SAT/ACT scores must be received by||August 24|

-The student-faculty ratio at University of Montana--Western is 17:1, and the school has 63.4 percent of its classes with fewer than 20 students.
-The most popular majors at University of Montana--Western include: Business/Commerce, General; Teacher Education, Multiple Levels; Early Childhood Education and Teaching; Liberal Arts and Sciences/Liberal Studies; and Secondary Education and Teaching.
-The average freshman retention rate, an indicator of student satisfaction, is 71.5 percent.
+The student-faculty ratio at University of Montana--Western is 17:1, and the school has 64.1 percent of its classes with fewer than 20 students.
+The most popular majors at University of Montana--Western include: Liberal Arts and Sciences/Liberal Studies; Business/Commerce, General; Elementary Education and Teaching; Teacher Education, Multiple Levels; and Secondary Education and Teaching.
+The average freshman retention rate, an indicator of student satisfaction, is 73.3 percent.

-University of Montana--Western has a total undergraduate enrollment of 1,379, with a gender distribution of 42.4 percent male students and 57.6 percent female students.
+University of Montana--Western has a total undergraduate enrollment of 1,483, with a gender distribution of 42.6 percent male students and 57.4 percent female students.
+At this school, 22 percent of the students live in college-owned, -operated, or -affiliated housing and 78 percent of students live off campus.
 University of Montana--Western is part of the NAIA athletic conference.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|